Ashvin Gatha

-Ashvin Gatha is an Indian-born international photojournalist, advertising and editorial photographer.
+Ashvin Gatha was an Indian photojournalist, advertising and editorial photographer.

 Early life

 Ashvin Gatha was born on 5 December 1941 in Gujarat, and spent his early childhood in an orphanage from which, at age 14, he was adopted by his uncle, a nuclear scientist.
 Ashvin moved with him to Singapore at age 22.
-There, he won a newspaper contest with a picture of the cat and some ducks in his uncle’s garden made with a Box Brownie which he borrowed from a cousin, and with the reward he was able to buy a used 120 camera, then later graduated to a Mamiya "professional" camera.
+There, he won a newspaper contest with a picture of the cat and some ducks in his uncle's garden made with a Box Brownie which he borrowed from a cousin, and with the reward he was able to buy a used 120 camera, then later graduated to a Mamiya "professional" camera.
 He determined to become a photographer, despite the objections of his family.